Add to Mailing List

 Founded in 1960 and one of the most prestigious and longest-established large classical choral societies in the South East, the Croydon Bach Choir truly embodies the spirit of musical excellence and a deep love for the choral art form.
 Our ensemble is comprised of dedicated singers who share a passion for choral music and strive to achieve the highest levels of performance.
 Under the direction of our talented Music Director, Tim Horton, we tackle a diverse range of choral repertoire.
 For our concerts we always engage professional soloists and musicians.
 We are a registered charity, a member of Making Music and the National Association of Choirs, and are supported financially by the Humphrey Richardson Taylor Charitable Trust.
 We also welcome support from local business, either for a season or for individual concerts.
 If you are considering joining a choir that values high standards and takes pride in creating beautiful music with friendly, like-minded people who share your passion for music, then we welcome you to join us and experience the joy of making music together.
 Come to our next open rehearsal and see for yourself why the Croydon Bach Choir stands out among the rest!

-Our next open rehearsal for prospective new members will be on Wednesday 26th March 2025 at 7:30 pm.
+Our next open rehearsal for prospective new members will be on Wednesday 24th September 2025 at 7:30 pm.

-Spring 2025 Concert Review
+Summer 2025 Concert Review

 Forthcoming Events